lvgl/lvgl/docs/overview/object.md

 Setting `auto_del` to `true` will automatically delete the old screen when the animation is finished.

 The new screen will become active (returned by `lv_scr_act()`) when the animation starts after `delay` time.
+All inputs are disabled during the screen animation.

 ### Handling multiple displays
 Screens are created on the currently selected *default display*.